George Saunders

 George Saunders (born December 2, 1958) is an American writer of short stories, essays, novellas, children's books, and novels.
 His writing has appeared in The New Yorker, Harper's, McSweeney's, and GQ.
-He also contributed a weekly column, American Psyche, to The Guardian's weekend magazine between 2006 and 2008.
+He also contributed a weekly column, "American Psyche", to The Guardian's weekend magazine between 2006 and 2008.

 A professor at Syracuse University, Saunders won the National Magazine Award for fiction in 1994, 1996, 2000, and 2004, and second prize in the O. Henry Awards in 1997.
 His first story collection, CivilWarLand in Bad Decline, was a finalist for the 1996 PEN/Hemingway Award.
 In 2006, Saunders received a MacArthur Fellowship and won the World Fantasy Award for his short story "CommComm".

-His story collection In Persuasion Nation was a finalist for the Story Prize in 2007.
+His story collection In Persuasion Nation was a finalist for The Story Prize in 2007.
 In 2013, he won the PEN/Malamud Award and was a finalist for the National Book Award.
-Saunders's Tenth of December: Stories won the 2013 Story Prize for short-story collections and the inaugural (2014) Folio Prize.
-His novel Lincoln in the Bardo (Bloomsbury Publishing) won the 2017 Booker Prize.
+Saunders's Tenth of December: Stories won The Story Prize for short-story collections and the inaugural (2014) Folio Prize.
+His novel Lincoln in the Bardo won the 2017 Booker Prize.

 Early life and education

 Saunders was born in Amarillo, Texas.
 He grew up in Oak Forest, Illinois, near Chicago, attended St. Damian Catholic School and graduated from Oak Forest High School in Oak Forest, Illinois.
-He spent some of his early 20s working as a roofer in Chicago, a doorman in Beverly Hills, and a slaughterhouse knuckle-puller.
+He spent some of his early twenties working as a roofer in Chicago, a doorman in Beverly Hills, and a slaughterhouse knuckle-puller.
 In 1981, he received a B.S. in geophysical engineering from Colorado School of Mines in Golden, Colorado.
 Of his scientific background, Saunders has said, "any claim I might make to originality in my fiction is really just the result of this odd background: basically, just me working inefficiently, with flawed tools, in a mode I don't have sufficient background to really understand.
 Like if you put a welder to designing dresses."

-In 1988, he was awarded an M.A. in creative writing from Syracuse University, where he worked with Tobias Wolff.
+In 1988, he was awarded an M.F.A. in creative writing from Syracuse University, where he worked with Tobias Wolff.
 At Syracuse, he met Paula Redick, a fellow writer, whom he married.
 Saunders recalled, "we [got] engaged in three weeks, a Syracuse Creative Writing Program record that, I believe, still stands".

 Of his influences, Saunders has written: